Wilms’ tumor, or nephroblastoma, is a rare type of kidney cancer. It usually affects children before the age of 6 years and is very rare in adults.

 Genetic factors: Genes that control cell growth mutate, or change, allowing cells to divide and grow in an out of control manner.
 Researchers have studied two genes: Wilms Tumor 1 or 2 (WT1 or WT2).
 Mutations might also occur in other chromosomes.

 Family history: Wilms tumors may stem from a genetic anomaly that a parent passes on.
 However, this does not seem to be the case for most Wilms’ tumors.
-In fewer than 2 percent of cases, a close relative has or had the same type of cancer.
+In

 Most Wilms tumors occur by chance.
 They are sporadic, resulting from genetic mutations that affect cell growth in the kidney.
 These changes usually start after birth.